Annotate PDF Java: Complete Guide with GroupDocs Examples

 Interactive Comments: Implement reply‑capable annotations for collaborative review processes where discussion is important.

-Content Redaction: Use redaction annotations for permanently removing sensitive information, but understand the legal implications and ensure proper implementation.
+Content Redaction: Use pdf redaction java techniques for permanently removing sensitive information, but understand the legal implications and ensure proper implementation.

 Visual Markup: Ellipse and geometric annotations work well for technical documents where precise visual indicators are needed.